Monte Carlo Analysis of Real-Time Electricity Pricing for Industrial Loads

 Maintaining a competitive industrial business demands close cost control.
 Free market wholesale electricity sup- pliers offer a variety of purchase agreements.
 Suppliers now offer real-time pricing to all customer classes with the promise of potential savings.
 Real-time price tariffs mirror the dynamic nature of the wholesale electricity market.
 This market exhibits high price volatility due to constantly changing demand and lack of large-scale electricity storage technology.
 Businesses may benefit from these market changes depending on their load characteristics.
 This paper uses Monte Carlo analysis to determine the potential economic benefit of adopting a real-time price rate under different load parameters.
 Sections of this paper introduce load models for electric demand, define a benefit model, develop an expression for equivalent break-even fixed rates, examine parametric variation, and record simulation results.
 Simulations show that businesses with a high load factor have a greater probability of profiting from real-time price tariffs without adopting any load control strategy.
 Businesses with low load factors require higher equivalent break-even rates to benefit from real-time price tariffs.

 How to Cite:

-Spezia, C. J., (2009) “Monte Carlo Analysis of Real-Time Electricity Pricing for Industrial Loads”, The Journal of Technology, Management, and Applied Engineering 25(3).
+Spezia, C. J., (2009) “Monte Carlo Analysis of Real-Time Electricity Pricing for Industrial Loads”, Journal of Industrial Technology 25(3).